 Large Print Books

 The efforts of many people and organizations is gratefully acknowledged in the development of the resource guides on disabilities and their web-based equivalents.
-This is a work in progress with different forms of presentation being under development including an Access database that may be distributed to organizations serving the needs of the disabled.
-This project was spearheaded by the Disabilities Task Force of the New England Conference of the United Methodist Church (NEUMC).
-The NEUMC has hosted the web-based materials in the past.
-The Task Force was joined by volunteers working with Innovative Products Research & Services, Inc. (IPRS), a non-profit foundation incorporated in Massachusetts (http://www.iprsinc.org).
-The point of contact for both entities is Dr. Donald Job, Project Director (email: DonJob@enbede.com).
+Initially this project was spearheaded by the Disabilities Task Force of the New England Conference of the United Methodist Church (NEUMC).
+However, for many years now, the task of hosting and maintaining the list has been taken on as a service by Innovative Products Research & Services, Inc. (IPRS), a non-profit foundation incorporated in Massachusetts (http://www.iprsinc.org).
+The point of contact is Dr. Donald Job, Project Director (email: firstname.lastname@example.org).

 IPRS and Other Volunteers & Resource Persons:

 Information provided on these web pages and/or data files came from

 many different sources and was the result of many people's efforts.
 The